LIFE HAS NO LIMITS WHEN YOU LIVE "CREATIVELY"

 Of course, she never asked my opinion but I thought the small car looked and sounded like a clown-car—something you’d see a Jokester or Clown drive in a hometown parade.

-“Oooooh--Finally--- my butt feels so good--- right at home!”
-Best or Worst of all, the toilet seat raised her to the perfect height to see above the car's steering wheel.
+“Oooooh-- YES!!!!!!!Finally--- my butt feels so good---it feels right at home!”
+Best or Worst of all, the toilet seat raised her to the perfect height so she could--at last-- see above the car's steering wheel.

 I cringed every time I saw her driving the clown car around Pine Bluff--- knowing she was sitting on an open toilet seat!
-Most mortifying of all--- Shorty insisted on keeping a roll of toilet paper over the back seat--- in plain view---just in case.
+Most mortifying of all--- Shorty insisted on keeping a roll of toilet paper—in plain view--over the back seat.....just in case.